Biological implications of $\mathfrak{so}(2,1)$ symmetry in exact solutions for a self-repressing gene

-where $K$, the equilibrium affinity, is given by $K=\frac{\hat{h}}{\hat{f}}$ and $N=\frac{\hat{k}}{\hat{\rho}}$.
-Eq. (\ref{eq:stdconc1}) indicates that the flow of operators going from the OFF to ON and ON to OFF states is, respectively, given by $\hat{f}$ and $\hat{h}X$.
-Thus, the total flow of operator states in both directions is $\hat{f}+\hat{h}X$.
-Note that the expected number of proteins is given by the product between the ratio between the protein synthesis and degradation rates and the concentration of ON operators.
-Hence, at the limit of small affinity of the repressor for the operator ($K \rightarrow 0$), $X/T=N$ as expected.
-Furthermore, the relationships in Eq. (\ref{eq:stdconc1}) enable us to write an expression for $X$ in Eq. (\ref{eq:stdconc2}) that does not involve the concentration of DNA, a standard feature of near equilibrium models of transcription \cite{Shea1985,Reinitz1990b}.
+w}here $K$, the equilibrium affinity, is given by $K=\frac{\hat{h}}{\hat{f}}$ {liters}, and $N=\frac{\hat{k}}{\hat{\rho}}$.
+Eq. (\ref{eq:stdconc1}) indicates that the {rate at which} operators { move from} OFF to ON and ON to OFF is, respectively, given by $\hat{f}$ and $\hat{h} {\overline{P}}$.
+Thus, the total {rate of operator switching} in both directions is $\hat{f}+\hat{h} {\overline{P}}$.
+Note that the expected {concentration} of proteins is given by the product of the ratio between the protein synthesis and degradation rates and the concentration of ON operators.
+Hence, at the limit of small affinity of the repressor for the operator ($K \rightarrow 0$), {$\overline{P}/[O_T] = N$, the expected number of proteins in the absence of regulation}.

-A stochastic model for the negative self-regulating gene has been proposed in terms of two random variables, the protein number, denoted by $n$, and the operator state, which can be ON or OFF \cite{Hornos2005,Ramos2011}.
-The probability of finding $n$ proteins when the operator is ON or OFF is denoted by $\alpha_n$ or $\beta_n$, respectively.
-In the stochastic model, we replace the reaction rate constants of Eq. (\ref{eq:chmrctn}) by propensities represented by unhatted symbols.
-Each propensity is related to its corresponding macroscopic rate constant by multiplying by the volume of the system, so $k = \hat{k}V$ etc. Note that now we may consider a single gene instead of an ensemble and the proportion of ON operators of the deterministic model becomes the marginal probability of finding the operator ON, $P_\alpha = \sum_{n=0}^\infty \alpha_n$.
-In the steady state regime, the marginal probability of finding $n$ proteins in the cytoplasm independently of the operator state being ON or OFF is given by $\phi_n=\alpha_n+\beta_n$ and is computed in terms of the KummerM functions, so that
+A stochastic model for the negative self-regulating gene has been proposed in terms of two random variables, the protein number, denoted by $n$, and the operator state, which can be ON or OFF \cite{Hornos2005}.
+The {steady state} probability of finding $n$ proteins {and} the operator ON or OFF {is denoted by $\alpha_n$ or $\beta_n$,} respectively.
+In the stochastic model, we replace the reaction rate constants of Eq. (\ref{eq:chmrctn}) by propensities represented by the unhatted symbols {$k=\hat{k},$ $\rho = \hat{\rho},$ $f = \hat{f},$ and $h = V \hat{h},$ where $V$ is the system volume \cite{Gillespie1977}.} Note that now we may consider a single gene instead of an ensemble and the proportion of ON operators of the deterministic model becomes the marginal probability of finding the operator ON, $P_\alpha = \sum_{n=0}^\infty \alpha_n$. {T}he marginal probability of finding $n$ proteins in the cytoplasm independently of the operator state being ON or OFF is given by $\phi_n=\alpha_n+\beta_n$ and is computed in terms of the KummerM functions, so that